Edmund Veesenmayer

-in the establishment of the Ustaše-run NDH puppet state following the April 1941 German invasion of Yugoslavia, and in the selection and installation of the 1941-1944 puppet regime of Milan Nedić in the German-occupied territory of Serbia.
+in the establishment of the Ustaše-run NDH puppet state following the April 1941 German invasion of Yugoslavia, and in the selection and installation of the 1941–1944 puppet regime of Milan Nedić in the German-occupied territory of Serbia.
 After World War II Veesenmayer was tried and convicted at the Ministries Trial; in 1949 he was sentenced to 20 years' imprisonment, but was released after serving two years.

 Early life

 Veesenmayer was the son of school teacher Franz Xaver Veesenmayer from Oberstaufen in Kempten (Allgäu).
-From 1923–1926 he studied political science in Munich, where he received a doctorate in political science in 1928.
+From 1923 to 1926 he studied political science in Munich, where he received a doctorate in political science in 1928.
 After, he taught at the Political-Economic Institute of the Technical University of Munich for four years.